Red, crusty eczema patches can be common on a baby's skin.

-No one really knows what causes eczema.
+No one really knows what causes a tendency to eczema.
 It's an immune system reaction that can be triggered by certain soaps, creams, allergies and detergents, and may be aggravated by stress, heat and sweat.

 Heredity is a big factor in whether or not an infant gets eczema.
-If mum or dad have eczema, baby is a lot more likely to develop it, too.
-As a matter of fact, if both parents have eczema, the likelihood their infant will inherit it is about 50%.
+If mum or dad have eczema, their baby is a lot more likely to develop it, too.
+If both parents have eczema, the likelihood that their infant will have it too is about 50%.

 Does eczema in infants go away by itself?

 Fortunately, most children outgrow the itchy irritation of eczema before school age.
 A small number of children will have eczema into adulthood.
 Remissions do occur and can last for years, although the tendency to have dry skin often lingers.

 What triggers eczema in one infant won't necessarily trigger it in another.
 However, there are some common eczema triggers to avoid, including: